 Pension Fund reporting regulations require an annual valuation of the net pension liability by fund actuaries.
-The calculation at March 2024 disclosed a surplus of £2.928m.
+The calculation at March 2025 disclosed a deficit of $\pounds(0.329)$ m.
 The calculation is prepared for the purposes of International Accounting Standard 19 (IAS 19) reporting requirements and is not relevant for funding purposes and is simply a snapshot of the position at that time.
 The latest long-term actuarial funding valuation of the Fund for the purpose of setting employers' actual contributions was at 31 March 2023.
 The employers' pension contributions were set for 3 years in line with the actuarial advice and decreased by 3.5% to 21.5% and will remain at this rate for the 3 years from 2024/25 to 2026/27.

-The pension valuation at 31 March 2024 recorded an increase in the surplus of £0.601m, which is a favourable movement in the year.
-This was mainly due to an increase in the net discount rate which rose by 0.05% to 4.80% (2022/23: 4.75%).
+The pension valuation at 31 March 2025 recorded a decrease in the surplus of $\pounds(1.418)$ m, which is an adverse movement in the year.
+This was mainly due to an increase in the net discount rate which rose by 1.00% to 5.80% (2023/24: 4.80%) offset by the additional liability of $\pounds6.441$ m relating to the limit on the maximum amount of surplus which can be recognised on the balance sheet (asset ceiling).